davidhigley/testing-atom/README.md

 # testing-atom
-testign the atom connection by creating a rep in github and linking it to Atom
+testing the atom connection by creating a repo in github and pulling it down to Atom using Fetch / Pull